Mo-Gamer-2000/TaskFlare/README.md

 # TaskFlare

-TaskFlare is a full-stack application built using Next.js, React, Node.js, MongoDB, and TailwindCSS.
-It provides a streamlined interface for managing tasks, offering functionalities for creating, updating, and deleting tasks with dynamic status updates and priority levels.
+TaskFlare is a full-stack application built with Next.js, React, Node.js, MongoDB, and TailwindCSS.
+It offers a streamlined interface for managing tasks with functionalities for creating, updating, and deleting tasks.
+Features include dynamic status updates, priority levels, and role-based authentication with support for OAuth providers like Google and GitHub.

 ## Getting Started